Integers

 is serialized as a uint8

 , which occupies only one byte and ranges from to , which is .
-And when used in runtime calculations no overflow happens and everything is calculated as a -bit signed integers.
-But the very moment we decide to store the value of tmp
+When used in runtime calculations, no overflow occurs since everything is calculated as -bit signed integers.
+However, the moment we decide to store the value of tmp

 back into oneByte

-we get an error with the exit code 5, which states the following: Integer out of expected range
+, we get an error with exit code 5, which states the following: Integer out of expected range

 .